drupalprojects/mutual_credit/README.txt

 Note that these are general permissions, but there is a whole internal permission system in the currency definitions

 Visit admin/accounting/transaction/edit/fields
 Notice that transaction entity is fieldable.
-Fields added in this way will automatically be available to the webform template and in views
+Fields added in this way will automatically be available to the form template and in views
 You can add fields (including taxonomy) to transactions: admin/accounting/transaction/edit/fields

 Limits